 - the Local Government Pension Scheme (LGPS), for police staff and PCSOs, administered locally by Warwickshire County Council.
 This is a funded, defined benefit scheme, meaning that the Chief Constable and the employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets.
-With effect from 1 April 2014, the LGPS became a career average (CARE) scheme rather than a final salary scheme. - the Police Pension Scheme 1987 (OPPS), the New Police Pension Scheme 2006 (NPPS) and the Police Pension Scheme 2015 (PPS) for police officers were administered inhouse until 30 November when the administration was transferred to Kier Business Services Limited.
+With effect from 1 April 2014, the LGPS became a career average (CARE) scheme rather than a final salary scheme. - the Police Pension Scheme 1987 (OPPS), the New Police Pension Scheme 2006 (NPPS) and the Police Pension Scheme 2015 (PPS) are administered by Kier Business Services Limited.
 These are unfunded defined benefit final salary schemes, meaning that there are no investment assets built up to meet the pensions liabilities, and cash has to be generated to meet the actual pensions payments as they eventually fall due.
-The income and expenditure incurred by the police pension schemes and how they are funded is summarised in the section covering the Police Pensions Fund Account.
+The disclosures for the various Police Pension Schemes, including the Injury Awards Scheme, are consolidated in the notes below, as the rules of the schemes are not materially different.
+The income and expenditure incurred by the police Pension Schemes and how they are funded is summarised in the section covering the Police Pensions Fund Account.